Coach (carriage): History

+Strap suspension, called thoroughbraces or simply braces, were not comfortable for the passengers, and were replaced by various configurations of steel springs as each were invented.
+However, thoroughbraces didn't entirely disappear, and the 19th century American Concord coaches used leather straps in their suspension system.

 In 1772, Robert Norris described the use of two coaches in Dahomey during a ceremonial procession.
 They were drawn by 12 men instead of horses probably as a result of the small number of horses in Dahomey.

-In the 19th century the name coach was used for U.S. railway carriages, and in the 20th century to motor coaches.
+In the 19th century the word "coach" was used for U.S. railway carriages, and in the 20th century to motor coaches.

-See John Taylor (poet) for a very adverse opinion of the arrival of horse drawn coaches in England.